k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: underline_peacefuls in wrong spot (options)
 - Accessibility - showdamage, showmondamage options
 - Fix: 'The leprechaun steals One Ring!'
+- Fix: 'The iron golem is melting!
+The fire doesn't seem to burn the iron golem!'